Marketing orchestration

 • Score every platform on seven criteria.
 Security and compliance like SOC 2 and ISO 27001, SSO and RBAC and audit trails, CRM integration depth, multi-region and multi-language scale, contractual SLA, total cost of ownership and lock-in, and deployment model.

-• The piece scores Salesforce Marketing Cloud, Adobe Journey Optimizer, Braze, Insider, Genesys, Qualtrics and Medallia, HubSpot, and Zigment.
+• We screened 22 platforms and carried 10 into this guide: Salesforce Marketing Cloud, Microsoft Dynamics 365 Customer Insights, Adobe Journey Optimizer, Genesys Cloud CX, Oracle, Braze, Insider, Iterable, HubSpot, and Zigment.
 None is wrong.
 Each fits a different job and a different stack.

 • The move most guides skip is orchestrating on top of the CRM you already run instead of replacing it.
-Bajaj Auto did this across 20-plus countries for 45 percent lower cost per qualified lead, and Nova IVF runs it across 88 locations while filtering about 90 percent of inbound.
+A global vehicle manufacturer did this across 20-plus countries for 45 percent lower cost per qualified lead, and a fertility care network runs it across 88 clinics while filtering about 90 percent of inbound.

 A growth lead at a global insurer found her shortlist of three platforms.
 The demos were strong.
 The dashboards were beautiful.
 Then the security review started.
 Eleven weeks later, two vendors were dead.
 One couldn't prove data residency in the regions she operated in.
 The other had no SAML support and no audit trail her compliance team would accept.
 The product never got a fair hearing.
 The procurement gate killed it first.